Fighting Mental Health Stigma - It's Not Because You're "Weak"

 1. Change Your Language

 Instead of "that person is mentally ill," say "that person has a mental illness."
 Person-first language - seeing someone as a person who happens to have an illness rather than defining them by their condition - helps reduce prejudice.
 It's also important to avoid derogatory terms.
+Language has the power to shape unconscious biases.

 2. Share Your Experience (If You Can)

 Being open about your experience with mental illness is one of the most powerful ways to reduce stigma.
 Saying "I've experienced depression too" changes the perceptions of those around you and helps other affected individuals feel "I'm not alone."
 However, this should only be done in a safe environment, and there is no obligation to disclose.
+Depending on workplace power dynamics or regional culture, disclosure may carry risks, so starting with trusted individuals is recommended.

 3. Spread Accurate Knowledge